-MedGlobal has operated in or has ongoing missions in the below locations.
+MedGlobal operates or has previously operated in the below locations.

 In October 2017 MedGlobal sent our first medical mission to Kutupalong Refugee camp offering healthcare and aid to the hundreds of thousands of Rohingya refugees who fled persecution in Myanmar.
 Partnering with OBAT Helpers we have maintained a strong on-ground presence deploying weekly medical missions to help service the OBAT/MedGlobal clinic which sees over 2000 patients per week.

 MedGlobal, in partnership with the Palestinian American Medical Association (PAMA) and in coordination with the Ministry of Health of Gaza, deployed a medical mission to the Gaza Strip from June 23-29, 2019.
 A diverse team consisting of 13 volunteers including the medical specialities of pulmonology/critical care, obstetrics/gynecology, nephrology, hematology/oncology, pediatrics, orthopedics, anesthesia and nursing participated in the mission at Al-Shifa, Nasser and Rantisi Hospitals.
 Overall, direct patient care was provided to more than 300 beneficiaries and 16 complex surgeries were performed.
 More than $250,000 worth of medical and surgical supplies were donated to area hospitals, including point-of-care ultrasound probes produced by the Butterfly Network.

 Since early 2018 we have been sending medical missions to Moria Refugee camp on Lesvos Island in Greece.
 We are working in partnership with local organization Kitrinos to treat patients at the clinic they have established inside of the Moria Refugee camp.
 Our medical placements in Greece require a longer commitment due to the nature and conditions of the camp.